 Below is an article produced by Dignity Funeral Plans commenting on a report they paid for from Fairer Finance.

 Our comments: the report itself is actually not too bad, but Dignity has overhyped it to follow their own agenda.
 One interesting fact it unearthed is that Dignity Funeral Plans no longer cover doctors fees for cremation.
-So their Guarantee is that you WILL have more to pay to be cremated unless you live in Scotland or the Law changes in the rest of the UK.

 It also fails to point out that Dignities many crematoria charge around 50% more than the average, thus disadvantaging other providers some of whose third-party allowances are not enough even to pay the fee at a Dignity crematorium!
+To be fair, they do offer much longer time slots than many other crematoria, so higher costs are inevitable.

 FCA regulation, with its predecessors, managed to reduce the availability of person to person financial advice by more than 90%, and decimated the number of genuine independent financial advisers.
 Whilst we agree there are cowboys selling the plans, and some of the literature could be a great deal clearer, on past record, FCA regulation would be a disaster for all but Dignity and the Coop who either have direct sales forces or tied agents, mostly very big – Dignity cancelled our agency because we couldn’t promise to sell 1,000 of their plans every year!
 Independent Advice, such as ours, would be priced out of the market by heavy-handed regulation.